nicksmith100/shakermaker/README.md

     | Extra large       | xl          | ≥1200px    |
     | Extra extra large | xxl         | ≥1400px    |

-  - In addition, the site uses the following specific components from the Bootstrap library:
+In addition, the site uses the following specific components from the Bootstrap library:
 - The cocktail search form utilises Bootstrap's [Form classes](https://getbootstrap.com/docs/5.3/forms/overview/).
-    - The site utilises Bootstrap's [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display instructions at the press of a button, and to provide warnings for the ingredients search section.
+- The site utilises Bootstrap's [Modal plugin](https://getbootstrap.com/docs/5.3/components/modal/) to display instructions at the press of a button, and to provide various alerts.
 - I have used Bootstrap's utility classes for [spacing](https://getbootstrap.com/docs/5.3/utilities/spacing/) and [typography](https://getbootstrap.com/docs/5.3/content/typography/), ensuring the layout and font are appropriate to the device in use.

-  - I have also used the Boostrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints, in particular:
+- I have also used the Bootstrap [Display property](https://getbootstrap.com/docs/5.3/utilities/display/) to toggle the visibility of some components at certain breakpoints, in particular:
     -  In the header, removing the strapline "Find your perfect cocktail" on xs viewports.
+    -  On the spirit selection page, including images in the buttons on sm viewports and above.

 ### Imagery